JulianGR/JulianGR.github.io/README.md

 ### Contributing

-Since this is my personal blog, contributing is closed.
-However, feel free to open an [Issue](https://github.com/JulianGR/JulianGR.github.io/issues/new) if you think something is broken or could be improved.
+Feel free to open an [Issue](https://github.com/JulianGR/JulianGR.github.io/issues/new) if you think something is broken or could be improved.

 ### License